Speaker: Jeremie Giraud

 Abstract:

-The time reversal method is based on the back-propagation of seismic waveforms recorded at a set of receivers which form a closed surface.
+The time-reversal method is based on the back-propagation of seismic waveforms recorded at a set of receivers which form a closed surface.
 When the elastic properties of the medium are correct, the seismic energy focuses at the source location, creating a focal spot.
-Such a spot is smooth in space, whereas the original wavefield shows a displacement discontinuity at the source, hence the question: what is the link between the focal spot and the original source.
-The goal of the present paper is to answer this question in a proper way, based on the concept of homogenized point-source recently proposed by Capdeville (2021).
+Such a spot is smooth in space, whereas the original wavefield is characterized by a displacement discontinuity at the source.
+The goal of the present work is to discuss the link between the focal spot and the original source using the concept of homogenized point-source recently proposed by Capdeville (2021).
 We show that the back-propagated wavefield is equivalent to the sum of two low-wavenumber fields resulting from the homogenization of the original point-source.
 In other words, the homogenized point-source is the equivalent force for producing the focal spot.
-Here we present the mathematical demonstration of it in one dimension and some numerical examples in two dimensions.
+In addition to the demonstration in the general